contiv/netplugin/dockerhost/README.md

 docker-sh netplugin-node<x>
 ```

-Launch containers inside the "host containers" and post the netplugin cfg the same way you do on VMs .
+Start netplugin, post netplugin config and launch containers inside the "host containers" the same way you do on VMs.
+Note : currently the demo is working only if config is posted before containers are started .. need to debug why the reverse is not working.

 To cleanup all the docker hosts and the virtual interfaces created do
   ```